deep-foundation/.github/profile/README.md

 Node in the context of Deep is a link record that have `from_id` and `to_id` columns set to `0`.
 For these node links we never set `from_id`, `from`, `to_id` and `to` fields on insert.
 `value` field is never set on insert of a link, `number`, `string` and `object` fields are used instead, if we know that type of that link supports attaching of a value to an instance.

+Humanitarian description: Deep is a system based on the idea of association (link), links/associations can be used to represent any knowladge or data as well is code.
+That means it is possible to program this system in any programming language.
+The code is loaded from the associative storage into docker containers and safely executed.
+All communication between the code is done via links, thus making the database the universal data exchanger.
+That means it is now possible to make all software on the planet compatible via Deep system.
+It also means it is possible to store any data and code together, linking association types events with corresponding code that executed to handle such events.
+Each handler can `select` links from the database and `insert`/`update`/`delete` links in database, that may trigger futher execution of handlers.

 **Issue description**

 `Task` is a user defined node type, its instances have string value.
 It should be created by `createTaskType` function.